walshbr/data-for-the-rest-of-us/pages/week-13-cleaning.md

 ## Plan

 * Work time to begin cleaning your project with Google Open Refine.
+* Check-in's with Brandon for each group.

 ## Homework

 * Send the cleaned dataset along to me by Friday at 9:00AM.
+Describe any issues in 100-150 words.
+It's ok if you need more time!
+Include 25-50 words about each person's contribution.